It’s a weird job, but someone has to do it …

 Lovely to meet you.

-I help researchers tell their stories, in all the ways they need to tell them, to everyone they need to reach.
+I help researchers tell their stories, in all the ways they need to tell them, to anyone they need to reach.

 I'm a science communicator, trainer, performer, audio and video producer, and science education and outreach specialist, working freelance in Sunny North Yorkshire, UK, and Sydney, Australia … and anywhere else you need me, frankly.